soopsman/bl2_loot_tracker/Readme.md

 ### Prerequisites

-1. Github account
+1. GitHub account
-2. Github Personal access token with Gist permission: Settings -> Developer Settings -> Personal access tokens -> Tokens (classic)
+2. GitHub Personal access token with Gist permission: Settings -> Developer Settings -> Personal access tokens -> Tokens (classic)

 ### Installation

 1. Unzip the latest release
-2. Create a Personal Access Token in GitHub with the 'Gists' permission
+2. If this is a fresh install, rename appsettings.json.initial to appsettings.json
-3. Copy the token into appsettings.json in the indicated spot
+3. Copy the GitHub token from prerequisites into appsettings.json in the indicated spot
-4. Update your seeds path in appsettings.json if required

 ### Usage

 1. Run the executable
 2. The app runs in the system tray, right-click the icon to exit or open the Gist

+### Additional Configuration

+These settings can be added/changed in appsettings.json

+<b>SeedsPath</b> - path to BL2 seeds folder, change this if your BL2 is not installed in the default steam location<br>
+<b>AdditionalPaths</b> - paths to other folders with seeds, as an array (the default steam BLTPS location is included by default)<br>
+<b>UseSingleSeed</b> - if false, a new Gist is created for every seed